waldo323/schedcsv/README.md

    * schedules by room for dubugging (./output/schedbyroom/)
    * schedules by room for use in making signs for each room (./penguicon.schedules.per.room.xml)

+soon to be output:
+  * trifold grid csv
+    * need to add addressing or a map of somesort so that I can pull each item into the csv without a computationally expensive loop setup....there are already way too many loops in this script